 The Symbolic Meaning of Datemaki

-There are many different theories behind the symbolism of datemaki, but it is most commonly believed that eating datemaki will bring a good year of wisdom and learning and success in studies (especially for student life).
-The rolled shape of datemaki reminiscent of a scroll, which historically a symbol of knowledge.
+There are many different theories behind the symbolism of datemaki, but it is most commonly believed that eating datemaki will bring a good year of wisdom and learning, and success in studies (especially for student life).
+The rolled shape of datemaki is reminiscent of a scroll, which is historically a symbol of knowledge.

 When I was a student, my mom would make sure that my brother and I had our good share of datemaki.

-Another story was that the rolled fish cake omelet looked like colorful kimono that fashionable people wore during the Edo period.
-As the word “date” refers to the sash for Japanese kimono and ‘maki’ means rolled, this is how the omelet got its name from.
+Another story was that the rolled fish cake omelet looked like a colorful kimono that fashionable people wore during the Edo period.
+As the word “date” refers to the sash for Japanese kimono and ‘maki’ means rolled, this is where the omelet got its name from.

 Ingredients You’ll Need to Make Datemaki